arviz-devs/preliz/docs/index.rst

 Contributing
 ============
 We welcome contributions from interested individuals or groups!
-For information about contributing to preliz check out our instructions, policies, and guidelines `here <https://github.com/arviz-devs/preliz/blob/main/CONTRIBUTING.md>`_.
+For information about contributing to PreliZ check out our instructions, policies, and guidelines `here <https://github.com/arviz-devs/preliz/blob/main/CONTRIBUTING.md>`_.

 Contributors
 ============